 PSYC 243 - Human Development Across the Life Span (3 cr.)

-GUARANTEED MOTR PSYC 200
+MOTR PSYC 200

-Prerequisite(s): ENGL 02 and READ 02 or Writing and Reading placement of ENGL 111.
+Prerequisite(s): READ 02 or Reading Placement of ENGL 111.
+ENGL 02 or Writing Placement of ENGL 08 or higher.

 Human Development Across the Lifespan defines the systematic changes and continuities that fall into three broad domains: physical development, cognitive development, and psychosocial development.
 The course reviews the major theories of human development.
 This course also examines the individual in the context of the family, school, media, culture, and/or psychopathy.
 Lecture 3 hours per week.
 F, W, SP, S